disruptek/nimph/README.md

 # nimph [![Build Status](https://travis-ci.org/disruptek/nimph.svg?branch=master)](https://travis-ci.org/disruptek/nimph)

-nim package handler from the future
+nim package hierarchy manager from the future

 or: _How I Learned to Stop Worrying and Love the Search Path_